 Quentin Tarantino, as in all his films, plays one of the Le Quint Dickey Mining Company employees, and also as Robert, one of the bag heads.

-Franco Nero, who plays Amerigo Vassepi in the film, was the title character in the 1966 spaghetti western Django from which Tarantino adapted the title of this film.
+Franco Nero, who plays the mandingo fighter Amerigo Vassepi in the film, was the title character in the 1966 spaghetti western Django from which Tarantino adapted the title of this film.

-Russ Tamblyn, who starred in Son of a Gunfighter in 1965 and plays one of locals of Daugherty, is credited as Son of a Gunfighter.
+Russ Tamblyn, who starred in Son of a Gunfighter in 1965 and plays one of the locals of Daughtrey who reacts in shock to the sight of a nigger on a horse, is credited as Son of a Gunfighter.
 And Amber Tamblyn, his daughter, is credited as Daughter of a Son of a Gunfighter

 Django while pretending to be a black slaver.
 He discusses the trope with Schultz, saying that a black slaver is the lowest of the low, and Schultz suggests that if that's the characterisation that works, that's how he should play it — though he later gets concerned that Django may be taking the act too far.

 Stephen is the brains behind Candie's slave empire.
 He also takes an instant disliking to Django for being "uppity" and works to sabotage his attempt to reconnect with his wife purely out of spite.
 Samuel L. Jackson is on record as saying he wanted to play Stephen as "the most hated negro in the history of film"

 Chekhov's Boomerang: Schultz's favored weapon, the spring-loaded sleeve gun.
 Django conceals it beneath his ridiculous blue frock, unleashing it on two of the Brittle brothers.
 Much later, Schultz unloads it on Calvin after the latter mistakenly asks the bounty hunter to extend his hand.